msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 }
 {% endhighlight %}

-For tokens we will implement methods for retrieving and inserting one.`@GetGeneratedKeys` returns the insert id of token or user which will be put on response for the client.
+Simple token Dao model with retrieving all tokens, a single token, or inserting a new one.`@GetGeneratedKeys` returns the inserted id of token which will be returned back to user on service call.

 {% highlight java %}
 public interface TokenDao {